kobylyanskiy/edge-docs/docs/hardware/gnss.md

 ## Edge GNSS module

+The Edge GNSS module contains two compasses, barometer and an RGB LED.

-Use JST-GH-4P to JST-GH-4P cable for GNSS connection.
-You can use every CAN port.
+Use a JST-GH-4P to JST-GH-4P cable to connect the Edge GNSS module.
+You can use any CAN port.

 <div style="text-align: center;"><img src="../../img/hardware_installation/edge_to_gnss.png" style="width: 500px;"></div><br>

-!!!
-Warning
+!!! warning
-    Edge GNSS module contains magnetometer and barometer.
-Do not place it near electromagnetic radiation (power cables, electromotors, steel details).
+     Do not install the GNSS module near sources of electromagnetic radiation like power cables, electromotors, steel parts, etc.

-!!!
-Warning
+!!! warning
-    For correct functioning of GNSS navigation dispose Edge GNSS module above other drone parts.
-Do not place on Edge GNSS module's body other devices.
+    For the GNSS module to function properly install the Edge GNSS module above other drone parts

-!!!
-Tip
+!!! warning
+    Do not place other devices on Edge GNSS module

-    For clamping Edge GNSS module on the drone you can use holes for self-tapping screw (be careful, a depth of holes is 4.5mm), stand with the diameter of 4mm or double sided tape.
+To install the Edge GNSS module on the drone you can use

+* holes for self-tapping screws

+!!! tip
+    Be careful!
+Depth of the holes is 4.5mm

+* a stand with the diameter of 4mm
+* double-sided duct tape